Aliases for CCR3 Gene

 GeneCards Summary for CCR3 Gene

-CCR3 (Chemokine (C-C Motif) Receptor 3) is a Protein Coding gene.
-Diseases associated with CCR3 include aids dementia complex and erdheim-chester disease.
-Among its related pathways are Signaling by GPCR and Akt Signaling.
-GO annotations related to this gene include chemokine receptor activity and C-C chemokine receptor activity.
-An important paralog of this gene is CCR7.
+CCR3 (C-C Motif Chemokine Receptor 3) is a Protein Coding gene.
+Diseases associated with CCR3 include Aids Dementia Complex and Folliculotropic Mycosis Fungoides.
+Among its related pathways are Peptide ligand-binding receptors and Signaling by GPCR.
+Gene Ontology (GO) annotations related to this gene include G protein-coupled receptor activity and C-C chemokine receptor activity.
+An important paralog of this gene is CCR1.